ArcBlock/forge-docs/src/txs/asset/consume_asset.md

 ---
-title: "Consume Asset Transaction"
+title: 'Consume Asset Transaction'
-description: "Consume Asset Transaction"
+description: 'Consume Asset Transaction'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "asset"
+  - 'asset'
-  - "consume_asset"
+  - 'consume_asset'
 ---

 **Consume Asset** transaction is used to consume an asset owned by you.
 The use cases like:

-* you show/use your ticket to the officer of a park, a cinema, a museum, a fitness center
+- you show/use your ticket to the officer of a park, a cinema, a museum, a fitness center
-* you use your asset as a certificate to get certain one time benefits
+- you use your asset as a certificate to get certain one time benefits

 Thus to consume an asset, the initiator must be the wallets belong to the issuer of the asset, e.g. a cinema.
 The consume transaction is pre-signed at the check point (e.g. the door of the cinema), and the user could then multi-sign the transaction with the asset address included in the data field of the multisig message.
 See below explanation.